Serifos is a small, picturesque island of about 75 square kilometers (28.95 square miles) and is located in the Cyclades.

 You will find this hidden treasure, which is often overlooked by tourists, between the island of Kythnos and Sifnos.

-There are many highlights to see while visiting this island, but for now let’s look at the top 5 reasons why this is one place that you need to see while on your Grecian holiday this summer!
+There are many highlights to see while visiting this island, but for now let’s look at the top 5 reasons why this is one place that you need to see while on vacation in Greece this summer!